Casper64/wordpress-nuxtjs/README.md

 ## Installation Steps

+0. Run npm install in the cloned directory

-1. Copy the contents of the /wordpress folder in your wordpress installation (make sure to edit the database and salts in wp-config.php)
+1. Copy the contents of the /wordpress folder in your wordpress installation (make sure to edit the database and salts configuration in wp-config.php)

 2. Set your active theme to Headless-nuxt